 Diabetes mellitus is a chronic metabolic disorder characterized by elevated blood glucose levels resulting from inadequate insulin action or secretion.
 The World Health Organization (WHO) estimates that the global prevalence of diabetes will rise substantially, impacting millions and leading to significant morbidity and mortality associated with diabetes-related complications, such as cardiovascular disease, kidney failure, and liver dysfunction [1,2].
 In the quest for effective management strategies, there is growing interest in the therapeutic potentials of natural products, particularly those derived from medicinal plants, which have shown promise in improving glycemic control [3].

 Tamarindus indica, commonly known as tamarind, is a tropical tree native to Africa and widely distributed in Asia and other parts of the world.
 Its leaves are rich in bioactive compounds such as polyphenols, flavonoids, and antioxidants, which have been utilized in traditional medicine for various purposes, including the management of diabetes, dyslipidemia, and liver ailments [4, 5].
-Previous studies have highlighted the hypoglycemic effects of Tamarindus indica, suggesting that it may enhance insulin sensitivity and promote glucose utilization in adipose tissues and skeletal muscles [6, 7].
+Previous studies have highlighted the hypoglycemic effects of Tamarindus indica, suggesting that it may enhance insulin sensitivity and promote glucose utilization in adipose tissue and skeletal muscles [6, 7].
 Furthermore, research indicates that the consumption of tamarind leaves may positively influence lipid metabolism, showing promise as a potential antidyslipidemic agent [8, 9].

 Chronic diabetes is frequently associated with dyslipidemia, characterized by abnormal lipid profiles that exacerbate the risk of cardiovascular complications [10].
 The interplay between dyslipidemia and insulin resistance is well documented, and the modulation of lipid levels is critical in the management of diabetic patients.
 A study discusses the crucial role of natural products in managing lipid profiles in diabetic models, reinforcing the need for therapeutic interventions targeting these pathways [11].